 It is essential to support ageing from an early age through formal education in tandem with initiatives to improve social structures and education, as they are intrinsically linked.
-The narrative about older people must change from being portrayed as vulnerable, dependent, and end-users of the health care systems to recognise their value and strength in supporting their families and communities.
+The narrative about older people needs to change from them being portrayed as vulnerable, dependent and end-users of the health care systems to recognise their value and strength in supporting their families and communities.